haunt-digital/learning-docs/README.md

 `$ rake db:migrate`

-Once you have tests (./spec) you can run these like:
+Once you have tests (./spec) you can run these this:

 `$ rspec`